nlylmz/nlylmz.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Ph.D.
-Student, School of Computing & AI, Arizona State University.
+Student, School of Computing & Augmented Intelligence, Arizona State University.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: IMG_1048.JPG
   image_circular: false # crops the image to make it circular
   more_info: >